 Let’s unpack each of these organizational design patterns.

-For example, static guilds could be created for specific platforms (iOS, Android, Web, Backend, etc.) or disciplines (data science, data storage, etc.).
+For example, static guilds could be created for specific platforms (iOS, Android, Web, Backend, etc.) or disciplines (data science, security, growth, etc.).

 A guild member’s duty is to always do what’s best for their platform or discipline.

 The expertise and knowledge required within a guild area is ever growing as fields and platforms rapidly evolve.
 New APIs, algos, and techniques are available every year.